Scientific Name

 How to Grow and Care

 Escobarias are susceptible to rot and require well-drained soil without excess water or stagnation.
-It has been observed that the plants also suffer the environmental humidity, which should preferably remain very low (30 to 50 %).
+It has been observed that the plants also suffer from environmental humidity, which should preferably remain very low (30 to 50 %).
 Avoid watering during the winter, when the plant is dormant.
 Watering Escobaria in cold environmental conditions will almost certainly lead to the death of the plant.
 The plants, whose growth is typically quite slow, perceive a significant temperature difference between night and day in the growing season.

 Learn more at How to Grow and Care for Escobaria.